Student Privacy (FERPA)

 Pursuant to the 2003 State Code of the Commonwealth of Virginia, no student identification card may display the social security number as an identifier.

 The Family Educational Rights and Privacy Act (FERPA) requires that you authorize the university prior to release of any academic record information to a third party.
-Completion of the online form (Hokie SPA) allows you to approve disclosure of your academic record information to parent(s) and/or guardian(s).
-The disclosure will remain valid until you remove the authorization.
+Creation of a FERPA pass code in Hokie SPA allows you to approve disclosure of your academic record information to parent(s) and/or guardian(s).
+A pass code will remain valid until you remove the authorization.

 In the event a student seeks or intends to enroll in another institution, Virginia Tech may disclose your educational record to the future institution without prior written consent.
 This is in accordance with the disclourse of educational records of the Family Educational Rights and Privacy Act of 1974 (FERPA).